ehren/ceto/README.md

 }
 ```

 where `ceto::mad` (maybe allow dereference) amounts to just `f` (allowing the dereference via `*` to proceed) when `f` is a smart pointer or optional, otherwise returning the `std::addressof` of `f` to cancel the dereference for anything else (more or less equivalent to ordinary attribute access `f.foo()` in C++).
 This is adapted from this answer: https://stackoverflow.com/questions/14466620/c-template-specialization-calling-methods-on-types-that-could-be-pointers-or/14466705#14466705 except the ceto implementation (see include/ceto.h) avoids raw pointer autoderef (you may still use `*` and `->` when working with raw pointers).
-When `ceto::mad` allows a dereference, it also performs a terminating nullptr check (use `->` for an unsafe unchecked access).
+When `ceto::mad` allows a dereference, it also performs a terminating nullptr check (use `->` for an unchecked access in ```unsafe``` contexts).

 ### Less typing (at least as in your input device\*)

-This project uses many of the ideas from the wonderful https://github.com/lukasmartinelli/py14 project such as the implicit insertion of *auto* (though in ceto it's implict *const auto* for untyped locals and *const auto&* for untyped params).
+This project uses many of the ideas from the https://github.com/lukasmartinelli/py14 project such as the implicit insertion of *auto* (though in ceto it's implict *const auto* for untyped locals and *const auto&* for untyped params).
 The very notion of generic python functions as C++ template functions is also largely the same.

-We've also derived our code generation of Python like lists as *std.vector* from the project.
+We've also derived our code generation of Python like lists as ```std.vector``` from the project.

 For example, from [their README](https://github.com/lukasmartinelli/py14?tab=readme-ov-file#how-it-works):

 ```python
 # Test Output: 123424681234123412341234

 def (map, values, fun:
     results: mut = []